marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

      ==> virtalbox-iso: waiting for SSH to become available...

- After some time (hours maybe) time-out comes and break-the-proces.
+ After some time (hours maybe) time-out comes and break-the-process.

  This step also take some delay with my VMWare experience, but anyway normally work.